rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/prepopulate_library.png">
 </p>

 To select an item, enable its checkbox.
-Enabling the checkbox of a category header, `Size 0.073-64` in this example, will select all items below it.
+Enabling the checkbox of a category header will select all items (including subcategories) below it.
 You can select a category, then de-select any items you don't want included.

 Once satisfied with the selection, click `Add to library` to start the process.
 After you do, the `Close` button text changes to `Stop`.
 Click that to stop processing.
 It may take a few seconds to register.
 It doesn't hurt to click it twice.

 To avoid confusion, the `Add to assembly` shortcut is disabled in this mode.
 Uncheck `Pre-populate` to get it back.

-One handy feature missing in the `TreeView` control is `multiselect`.
+One handy feature missing in the `TreeView` control is `Multiselect`.
 That means you cannot select a range with click followed by SHIFT-click.
 It may be possible to add code to implement it, but it's not available now.

 ## CREATING NEW TEMPLATES